I’ve had lots of questions about building the world for The House on Hunter Street (2022).

 The Radical Route often overlapped with the Slavery History Trails organised by Liverpool’s Maritime Museum and usually led by Eric Lynch.
 Eric was also active within the T&GWU and in 1989 we’d both taken part in a brigade of international volunteers building houses in Nicaragua.

-Sadly, a bunch of us attended Eric’s funeral last week.
+Sadly, a bunch of us attended Eric’s funeral.
 A great character, larger than life.
 He’ll be hugely missed.
 But somewhere in the crossing of paths between the Radical Route and the Slavery Trail, I came across a lesser-known angle on the 1911 Transport Strike.

 That dispute had officially begun, of course, with a strike by Joe Havelock Wilson’s National Sailors’ and Firemen’s Union in mid-June of that year.
 But weeks earlier, another strike had taken place in Liverpool.
 Also seamen.
 But these were black seamen – many of them Kru people – employed and exploited by the shipping company Elder Dempster.
 And nobody wanted to know.
 Black and Asian seamen were generally shunned since shipping companies used them to undercut pay and conditions of white sailors.